 JIPS’ Coordinator leads our organisation’s skilled and passionate team, which works in four areas:

 Working at JIPS is a memorable and formative experience.
-We are always looking for skilled professionals to join our diverse team and inclusive working environment.
-Find out more about careers with JIPS.
+We are regularly looking for skilled professionals to join our team and inclusive working environment, so stay tuned for any future job openings!